0wlexe/0wlexe/README.md

 # Hi, there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I'm a cybersecurity student, and this is a place for me to keep my programming studies and personal projects.
+I work with cybersecurity, and this is a place for me to keep my programming studies and personal projects.

- I'm currently working on the [automation of networking processes](https://github.com/j4nedoe/python-automation) with Python, and plan to update some [Bash](https://github.com/j4nedoe/shell-script) scripts.
+ I have some [automation of networking processes](https://github.com/j4nedoe/python-automation) with Python, and plan to update some [Bash](https://github.com/j4nedoe/shell-script) scripts in the future.

 <!--
 **j4nedoe/j4nedoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.